dwyertyrell/meet-app/README.md

 **User Stories:**
 - As an event attendee, I should be able to see event elements in a collapsed state by default, so that I can browse many events quickly without being overwhelmed by details.
 - As an event attendee, I should be able to expand an event to see its details, so that I can learn more about events I'm interested in.
-- As an event attendee, I should be able to collapse an event to hide its details, so that I can minimize screen clutter after viewing details.
+- As an event attendee, I should be able to collapse an event to hide details, so that I can minimize screen clutter after viewing details.

 **Scenarios:**
 ```gherkin